lin-jhe-yu/Big_Data_And_Cloud_Computing_Final_Project/README.md

 * **Entrepreneurs and investors** evaluating market entry and location strategy
 * **Urban planners and analysts** monitoring commercial stability at the neighborhood level

-Overall, the platform shifts decision-making from reactive responses to closures toward **proactive, data-driven risk management and growth strategy**.
+Overall, the approach shifts decision-making from reactive responses to closures toward **proactive, data-driven risk management and growth strategy**.

 ### Technical Overview